Mil Mi-26: Afghanistan Chinook recovery

+In early 2002, a civilian Mi-26 was leased to recover two U.S. Army MH-47E Chinook helicopters from a mountain in Afghanistan.
 While the second craft was too badly damaged to recover, the first was determined to be repairable and estimated to weigh 12 t with fuel, rotors, and non-essential equipment removed.
 That weight exceeded the maximum payload of 9.1 t at an altitude of 2600 m of the U.S. military's Sikorsky CH-53E.

 The Mi-26 was located through Skylink Aviation in Toronto, which had connections with a Russian company called Sportsflite that operated three civilian Mi-26 versions called "Heavycopters".
 One of the aircraft, aiding in construction and firefighting work in neighboring Tajikistan, was leased for $300,000; it lifted the Chinook, flew it to Kabul, then later to Bagram Air Base, Afghanistan to ship to Fort Campbell, Kentucky, U.S. for repairs.
 Six months later, a second U.S. Army CH-47 that had made a hard landing 100 mi north of Bagram at an altitude of 1200 m was recovered by another Sportsflite-operated Mi-26 Heavycopter.